 Using webhooks, we can automatically register or update collections in a Hive/Glue metastore, using Symlink Generation, this will also allow systems that don’t natively integrate with lakeFS to consume data produced using lakeFS.

 Provide a basic wrapper around something like pyArrow that validates Parquet or ORC files for common schema problems such as backwards incompatibility.

-Provide a webhook around a tool such as Great Expectations that runs data quality tests before merging into a main/master branch.
+Provide a webhook around a tool such as Great Expectations that runs data quality tests before merging into a main branch.